breedx-splk/java-ws-stomp/README.md

 # adding manual instrumentation

-Let's add some manual OpenTelemetry instrumentation to our project in order to pass trace context to our components and to improve our traces.
+Let's add some manual OpenTelemetry instrumentation to our project in order to pass trace context to our components and to improve our observability story.
 We start by adding these two OTel dependencies to our `build.gradle.kts` file:

 ```kotlin
 dependencies {